-Bos/tréal (pronounced Boss-tree-all) is a 400 mile, fundraising bike ride and from Boston to Montreal, Quebec to benefit the Bike Union, and bring cyclists to a city that serves as an example of what Boston could be like with a more advanced bike network.
-Montreal has an extensive system of bike paths and protected bike lanes that are a model of success for other North American cities.
+Bos/tréal (pronounced Boss-tree-all) is a 400-mile fundraising bike ride from Boston to Montreal to benefit the Bike Union, and to bring cyclists to a city that exemplifies world-class bike infrastructure.
+Montreal has an extensive system of bike paths and protected bike lanes that are a model of success for other North American cities, and an example of what Boston could be like with a more advanced bike network

-The entire trip will be 7 days long, and riders will spend the first 5 days cycling from Boston to Montreal.
-The route takes advantage of beautiful bikeways, challenging hills, pastoral vistas, & urban cycletracks.
-Riders will pedal through the towering Green Mountains and camp in the quiet Vermont forests.
+The entire trip lasts 7 days.
+Riders spend the first 5 days cycling from Boston to Montreal, taking in beautiful bikeways, challenging hills, pastoral vistas, and urban cycletracks.
+Riders will pedal through the towering Green Mountains and camp in quiet Vermont forests.
 They’ll cross Lake Champlain on the placid Hero Islands, before entering Montreal on the bike paths of the St. Lawrence river.

-The first four nights Team Bike Union will sleep in tents, prepare meals together to be cooked atop campfires, and take a refreshing dip in lakes & rivers.
-This is certainly a rustic adventure, but don’t worry, there are showers & restrooms at each campsite.
+For the first four nights, Team Bike Union will sleep in tents, prepare campfire meals together, and take refreshing dips in lakes and rivers.
+This is certainly a rustic adventure, but don’t worry: There are showers & restrooms at each campsite.

-The last two nights riders will stay in a group hostel close to the center of Montreal.
-This is the perfect location to explore Montreal‘s bike network and to see & do all that Montreal has to offer.
+The final two nights, riders will stay in a group hostel close to the center of Montreal.
+This is the perfect location to explore Montreal‘s bike network and to see and do all that Montreal has to offer.

-In Montreal, riders will have a chance to meet with local bike advocates, discover Montreal’s bike culture, and learn about ways to use the experience to advocate for a better bike network in Boston.
+In Montreal, riders will meet with local bike advocates, discover Montreal’s bike culture, and learn about ways to use the experience to advocate for a better bike network in Boston.

 Lodging: We will camp at campgrounds equipped with indoor bathrooms and showers for the majority of the trip.
 Once we reach Montreal, we will stay at a hostel.
 (All accommodations have been booked and paid for by ride planners.)